-Dishwasher gasket or seal is yet another reason why your unit smells of rotten eggs.
+Dishwasher gaskets or seals are yet another reason why your dishwasher can smell like rotten eggs.
 Food build-up can occur after prolonged use of the dishwasher.

-Cleaning the gasket is relatively easy.
-Disconnect the gasket and wipe it down with a clean, dry towel.
+First, wipe down each gasket with a clean, dry paper towel.
 After doing so, make a cleaning solution with either soap and warm water or baking soda.
 Soak the cloth or towel in the solution and use it to clean the gasket.

-You will also want to clean the surrounding areas where the gasket touches the dishwasher for optimum results.
-It might also be the best time to check for other issues such as wear on the seal.
+It might also be the best time to check for other issues, such as wear on the seal.
 What’s more, ensure you inspect the edges where the seal touches the unit and wipe them down.